 6. I hate nerds

 The simple declarative sentence emphatically say’s it all.
-These people believe at running a business by mud, and don’t necessarily believe at combining data with illegible inputs from team nerd.
+These people believe at running a business by mud, and don’t necessarily believe at combining data with illegible inputs from team nerds.
 But the modern business is formulated by dedicated nerds, and data analysis can reveal simple insights, that cannot be exposed to normal analysis.

 Now, this forms a convincing reason to select the right team with your business future in mind.